1992 National League Championship Series: Game 7

-The deciding game of the NLCS featured the third matchup of the series between John Smoltz and Doug Drabek.
+The deciding game of the NLCS featured the third matchup of the series between John Smoltz and Doug Drabek, after Games 1 and 4.
 Smoltz was an MVP candidate for the series, having started and won both of his games.
 Drabek had struggled in his two starts, failing to make it past the fifth inning in either matchup.
 However, the Pirates were carrying momentum from their previous two wins, having knocked out Steve Avery in the first inning and Tom Glavine in the second on their way to outscoring the Braves, 20–5, and looked to become the first team to win the NLCS after trailing, 3–1.
 The game that followed was regarded as one of the greatest ever, as years later MLB Network ranked it the fourth best game of all time.

 The Pirates scored first as Alex Cole led off with a walk, advanced to third on a double by Andy Van Slyke, and scored on a sacrifice fly by Orlando Merced.
 The Pirates would add a run in the sixth as Jay Bell scored on a single by Van Slyke, and the lead held up as Drabek pitched his best game of the series in holding the Braves scoreless.
 The closest the Braves got to breaking through was in the sixth inning, when Drabek allowed three consecutive singles to Mark Lemke, Jeff Treadway, and Otis Nixon to load the bases.
 Jeff Blauser, however, lined into an unassisted double play and Terry Pendleton lined out to Barry Bonds in left to end the threat.

 An incident involving the umpires early in the game set a different tone that would come into play later on.
 In the second inning, home plate umpire John McSherry became ill and complained of nausea and dizziness.
 After being checked out by the stadium medical staff, McSherry was removed from the game as a precaution and first base umpire Randy Marsh was summoned over from his position to take over behind the plate.
 The move gave both Smoltz and Drabek a different target to hit for strikes as Marsh had a consistent strike zone that was much tighter than McSherry's.
 This was also the first public sign of what would later prove to be fatal cardiac issues for the veteran umpire; it was one of five times he would leave games with similar symptoms, and in 1996, on Opening Day in Cincinnati, McSherry went into cardiac arrest and died on the field at Riverfront Stadium while behind the plate.